Client Services team

-Taking place in Boston, a US hub for health care, this intensive three-week program, delivered over a nine-month period, incorporates an array of international, real-world case studies, classroom exercises, and action learning.
-You will build new skills in strategy, finance, operations, and leadership, while acquiring global perspectives and models for care delivery innovation.
+Taking place in Boston, the U.S. hub for health care, this intensive three-week program is delivered over a nine-month period and incorporates an array of international case studies and relevant classroom exercises.
+While acquiring global perspectives and business models for health care delivery innovation, you'll build new skills in strategy, finance, operations, and leadership.

-This program is designed for clinical and nonclinical executives of large established health care delivery organizations.
+This Executive Education program is designed for both clinical and nonclinical executives of large established health care delivery organizations.
 To foster teamwork and maximize the learning impact, teams of individuals from the same organization are encouraged to apply.

 Established in 2005, the HBS Health Care Initiative (HCI) serves as a gateway for health care research, educational programs, and collaboration.
-Priority is placed on applying the best principles of management, entrepreneurship, and innovation to help reshape this complex industry.
-The HCI engages with faculty, students, alumni, Executive Education participants, and many other parts of Harvard University.
-Through this powerful alliance of key stakeholders, HBS aims to educate leaders who will make an immediate and lasting impact by developing business models that offer the hope of improved outcomes, reduced costs, and enhanced services.
-For more information about related activities at Harvard Business School, please visit the Health Care Initiative website.
+To help reshape this complex industry, HCI focuses on the best principles of management, entrepreneurship, and innovation.
+Through a powerful alliance of key stakeholders—including faculty, students, alumni, and Executive Education participants—HBS aims to educate leaders who will make an immediate and lasting impact by developing business models that offer the hope of improved outcomes, reduced costs, and enhanced services.
+For more information, visit the HCI website.